temcdrm/emthub/cim/README.md

 The scripts fully support RDF XML and Turtle (TTL) files via Python's _rdflib_ module.
 Support for SQL is partially implemented via Python's _sqlite3_ module.

-<span style="color:red">**Caveat**</span>: The SPARQL currently implemented uses
-*IdentifiedObject.name* as the primary key, but this is not guaranteed to be unique in the CIM, not even within types.
+:construction:**Caveat**: The SPARQL currently implemented uses *IdentifiedObject.name* as the primary key, but this is not guaranteed to be unique in the CIM, not even within types.
 These queries will be changed to use *IdentifiedObject.mRID* as the primary key.
-Do not base new Python code or SPARQL queries on the examples in this repository, until this notice is removed.
+Do not base new Python code or SPARQL queries on the examples in this repository, until this notice is removed.:construction:

 For example, to process the _IEEE39_ network, invoke the following steps in order: